Burlington

 FAQ

 • What is the biggest cost in Burlington?
-Housing typically represents the largest expense for residents, followed closely by food and transportation costs.
+Housing typically represents the largest expense for both residents and visitors.
+Rent prices, especially in desirable areas like downtown or near Lake Champlain, can be quite high.

 Compare hotel prices in Burlington